daytonaio/content/guides/20240910_Streamlining_Data_Science_Workflows_with_Cookiecutter_and_Daytona.md

 - A basic understanding of command-line interfaces
 - Familiarity with Git and version control concepts

-The following need to also be installed:
+Along with Python, the following need to also be installed:

-- Visual Studio Code
-- Docker
-- Python
+- **Visual Studio Code**: An free source-code editor developed by Microsoft.
+- **Docker**: An open-source platform that enables developers to build, deploy, run, update, and manage applications in containers.
-- Remote - Containers extension for VS Code
+- **Remote - Containers**: An extension for Visual Studio Code allows developers to use a Docker container as a full-featured development environment,

 ### Installation Guide:

-1. Install Visual Studio Code:

-Download and install VS Code from the [official website](https://code.visualstudio.com/)
+1. Download and install VS Code from the [official website](https://code.visualstudio.com/)

 2. Install Docker:

     - For Windows and Mac: Download Docker Desktop [here](https://www.docker.com/products/docker-desktop)
     - For Linux: Follow [this installation instructions](https://docs.docker.com/engine/install/) for your specific distribution.

 3. Install the Remote - Containers extension in VS Code:

     - Open VS Code
     - Go to the Extensions view (Ctrl+Shift+X)
     - Search for "Remote - Containers"
     - Click "Install"

-4. Install Git:

-Download and install Git [here](https://git-scm.com/downloads)
+4. Download and install Git [here](https://git-scm.com/downloads)

-5. Install Python:

-- Install the [latest version of python](https://www.python.org/downloads/) from their website.
+5. Install the [latest version of python](https://www.python.org/downloads/) from their website.

 Now that you have the necessary tools installed, let's proceed with the step-by-step guide to add a Dev Container to your project.